 About Resource Erectors

 At Resource Erectors, we connect mining professionals at the advanced levels of mine engineering to the best mining companies in North America.
 We're also the go-to resource for the top candidates in manufacturing, civil engineering, tunneling, and construction.
 Industry leaders have been relying on Resource Erectors for decades to recruit the best-qualified talent to contribute to their company's success.

-When you're ready to make a strategic professional career move, or when it's time to take your company's performance to the next level with the best available professionals in your industry, please don't hesitate to contact us.
+When you're ready to make a strategic professional career move, or when it's time to take your company's performance to the next level with the best available professionals in your industry, please don't hesitate to contact us for a free consultation.